Peppone248/SeriedAta/README.md

 The metric produces footballistically coherent results — Gasperini's aggressive Atalanta ranks high, Sarri's possession-dominant Napoli ranks low — and a bridge regression (R² = 0.59) quantifies how much of the spatial defensive signal survives when compressed into the aggregate statistics that FBref provides.

-Two self-contained HTML reports document the full methodology, the results, and the limitations.
 The analysis is fully reproducible from source via `python run_defr_analysis.py`.

 ---